 One more thing: some materia has a direct effect on characters’ stats, raising and/or lowering them by a few points.
 The most dramatic instance of this are green or red materia.
 Put too many of those on one character and watch their HP plummet as their MP skyrockets.
 So use with caution, lest your designated caster get slaughtered.

 You can choose which Limit level you want to use, regardless of how many a given character has learned: for example, if Barret has reached his second Limit level, you can still use Mindblow (a first level attack) to deplete an enemy’s MP, if needed; you just need to set the level of Limit Breaks you want to use prior to combat.
-The difference lies in the fact that higher Limit levels, while being more powerful, require the character to take a lot more hits for the Limit bar to fill up.
+The difference lies in the fact that higher Limit levels, while being more powerful, require the character to weather a lot more hits for the Limit bar to fill up.
 It’s also worth noting that Tifa can use every attack she knows up to her selected Limit level when you trigger her Limit Break (provided you align the slots correctly): so, if she has learned her first level three attack, she’ll be able to use both of her level one attacks, then both of her level two attacks, and finally her level three attack, provided you align the slots correctly.
 Limit bars carry over from fight to fight, so if you don’t mind temporarily losing the capacity to attack normally, you can store a character’s Limit Break for a boss battle, for example.
 However, if the character dies, their Limit bar will instantly empty.

 Last but not least, each character has an ultimate weapon, which is usually more powerful than any other weapon they can equip, but unfortunately prevents their materia from levelling.
 So don’t use them if you’re trying to master your materia.
 Alternatively, you could just put the materia you want to level on that character’s armour.
 Every ultimate weapon also has a specific attack formula: for example, Yuffie’s one is more powerful against stronger enemies, Vincent’s one becomes more powerful as he kills more foes.
 Tifa’s one is absolutely dreadful though, as its power depends on how full her Limit bar is, meaning that it will be well-nigh useless if she’s just used a Limit Break.
 Cid’s one isn’t great either, as its power depends on how much MP he has, thus essentially preventing him from casting.
 Cloud’s one depends on how much HP he has, so you’ll need to keep an eye on his health during big fights.